How to Become a Judge: I’ll be the Judge of That!

 A person who has been approved to practice law in Indiana cannot practice law in Texas or any other state unless they pass the bar exam for that particular state.

-It is recommended that anyone who wishes to become a judge should work as an attorney for at least a few years after completing law school.
+It is recommended that anyone who wishes to become a judge should work as an attorney for at least a few years after completing law school, and be aware of the main pros and cons of being a judge.

 10%